To help diagnose or monitor conditions that result in abnormal protein production or loss of protein

 What does the test result mean?

-Protein electrophoresis tests give a health practitioner a rough estimate of how much of each protein fraction is present and whether any abnormal proteins are present.
-The value of immunofixation electrophoresis is in the identification of the presence of a particular type of immunoglobulin.
-The laboratory report may include an interpretation of the results.
+Protein electrophoresis tests give a healthcare practitioner a rough estimate of how much of each of the protein fractions is present and whether any abnormal proteins or protein patterns are present.

 - Severe liver disease